directus-labs/guest-authoring/directus-okta-sso/index.md

 Click **Next** and go to the third and final screen for the Okta app settings.

 ### Feedback
 Our setup is complete, and we are prompted to leave feedback or submit the app to Okta for review.
-Unless you want to spend any more time here, select **I'm an Okta customer adding an internal app** and, without filling anything in, click **Finish**.
+Unless we want to spend any more time here, select **I'm an Okta customer adding an internal app** and, without filling anything in, click **Finish**.

 ![Process feedback screen](feedback-screen.png)